Home Fire Safety

 - During the holidays, always unplug tree lights before leaving home or going to sleep.

 To learn more, visit the following links, all of which provide you with valuable information and helpful tips on keeping your family safe.

 Fire Prevention Week Quiz

-Hear the BEEP where you SLEEP.
-Every bedroom needs a working smoke alarm!
-Learn all about smoke alarm safety with this quiz!
-Courtesy of the National Fire Protection Association.
+The 2016 Fire Prevention Week theme is "Don't Wait, Check the Date!
+Replace smoke alarms every 10 years."
+Learn all about smoke alarm safety with this quiz.
+Courtesy of the National Fire Protection Association

 Three-minute Drill Campaign

 This site provides you and your family real-life strategies that you can easily incorporate to increase feelings of safety in your home.

 Alberta Emergency Management Agency